mikl0s/LG3K/README.md

 ## **💬 Questions?**

-Feel free to open an issue or contact us at `mikkel@dataloes.dk`.
+Feel free to open an issue or contact us at `support@loggenerator3000.com`.

 ---